Adapted from Adam Perry Lang’s Serious Barbecue: Smoke, Char, Baste & Brush Your Way to Great Outdoor Cooking

 Tip: This method works beautifully with a smaller bird and even one that weighs up to 25 pounds.

 Place the pepper flakes in a small bowl and pour the boiling water over them; let sit for 1 to 2 minutes to rehydrate the flakes.
 Combine all the brine ingredients, including the pepper flakes and the soaking water in a large bowl and stir to dissolve the salt and sugar.
 Let sit at room temperature for 24 hours to allow the flavors to develop.

 Place the turkey in a jumbo-sized resealable bag or a brining bag.
 Pour in the brine, squeeze out any excess air from the bag, and close.
 Place into another bag for insurance against leaking, and seal again.
 Refrigerate for at least 12 hours or up to 24.
 If you don’t have room in your refrigerator the turkey can be stored in a small cooler with ice or frozen ice packs.

 Meanwhile, combine the seasoning blend ingredients.
-Remove the turkey from the EGG, brush the skin with the melted butter and season all of the skin with the seasoning blend.
+Brush the skin or the turkey with the melted butter and season all of the skin with the seasoning blend.

 Drizzle the olive oil on an extra-large cutting board.
 Top with the chives, fleur de sel, and pepper.
 Remove the turkey from the cooker, place on the board, and let rest for 15 minutes.
 Slice the breast and dredge in the dressing.
 Pull all of the dark meat from the thighs into chunks and dredge in the dressing.
 Leave the drumsticks and wings whole.
 Arrange on a serving plate and sprinkle with fleur de sel and pepper.